Stroke Service

 Medication Reconciliation

-• Upon discharge you must indicate in the comment section the date of initiation for the medication and the date when the medication is complete.
-This information will transfer to the AVS so the patient has clear understanding.
+Upon discharge you must indicate in the comment section the date of initiation for the medication and the date when the medication is complete.
+This information will transfer to the AVS so the patient has a clear understanding of their medications.

 Admission orders